ahmedzzabdalla0/auth-frontend/README.md

 ## ⚠️ Safari Cookie Limitation

-When testing the app on **Safari**, you may face issues with the `refresh_token` cookie not being saved.
+When testing the app on Safari, you may notice that the `refresh_token` cookie is not being saved.
-This happens because Safari blocks **cross-site cookies** by default if the frontend and backend are served from **different domains**.
+This is **not an issue with the code or the implementation**.
+Safari blocks cross-site cookies by default when the frontend and backend are hosted on different domains.

+To work around this limitation during testing, I have configured the application to handle it this way.

-- On Chrome/Edge/Firefox → Everything works as expected.
+- On Chrome, Edge, or Firefox → Everything works as expected.
-- On Safari → You need to disable **"Prevent cross-site tracking"** from:
+- On Safari → You can temporarily disable cross-site tracking by going to:
-  `Safari > Preferences > Privacy > Prevent cross-site tracking`.
+  **Safari > Preferences > Privacy > Prevent cross-site tracking**

+**For the best experience and faster performance, I strongly recommend running the project locally.**

+Once the frontend and backend are hosted under the same domain, this limitation will no longer occur.

+---

-## Running the Project Locally
+## 🚀 Running the Project Locally

 ### Backend (NestJS + MongoDB)